cossacklabs/product-docs/acra/security-controls/tokenization/_index.md

 [api.proto](https://github.com/cossacklabs/acra/blob/master/cmd/acra-translator/grpc_api/api.proto)
 and use either `service Tokenizator` or `service BulkProcessing` (with one or more `TokenizeRequest` inside, enterprise only).

-Tokenize & detokenize with `service Tokenizator`:
+Tokenize & de-tokenize with `service Tokenizator`:
 ```
 message TokenizeRequest {
     bytes client_id = 1;